getgrav/grav-learn/pages/17/02.content/02.headers/doc.md

 This is a subtle change, but one that is especially useful in modular pages as it keeps you from having to constantly disable caching when you're working with it.
 The page is still cached, but not the Twig.
 The Twig is processed after the cached content is retrieved.
 For modular forms, it now works with just this setting rather than having to disable the modular page cache.

+> [!CAUTION]
-!!
-This is not compatible with `twig_first: true` currently because all processing is happening in the one Twig call.
+> This is not compatible with `twig_first: true` currently because all processing is happening in the one Twig call.

 ### Process